stem-piano/sensor-systems/qps/README.md

 * Eliminates the sensor-to-sensor variabilities, since each LED has a different forward-voltage -> when driven in current, all LED will have the same intensity

-## Read out
+## Sensor read out

 Also in this case you can add a resistor, in this case for biasing the phototransitor.
 In such a case you will have to add one on each sensor.
-Alternatively, you can use a transimpedance amplifier, which has some advantages.
+Alternatively, you can use a transimpedance amplifier, which is more complicated but has some advantages.
 See [here](https://github.com/jkominek/piano-conversion/wiki/Analog-Stage-Theory-of-Operation) for details.